ustwo/mastermind/README.md

 ## Getting started

-There are three modes you can use, "Driver", "Simple" and "Script".
+There are three modes you can use, "Driver", "Simple", and "Script".
 They can't be mixed.
 The proxy runs by default on `http://localhost:8080`.

 **Note** Examples using `sudo` indicate you need high privileges to let mastermind change the *system* proxy configuration.
 If you run it with `--without-proxy-settings` there is no need for special privileges.

-### When to use de Driver mode
+### When to use Driver mode

 The **driver** mode could have been named _normal mode_ given it is the way you will take advantage of all features Mastermind has to offer.